Radical Reading: A Small Key Can Open a Large Door

 “Against all odds, the region has maintained this form for over a year now, and proves much stronger than anyone expected.
 When ISIS marched on Kobane, everyone assumed that the city would succumb in a few days.
 But the population is resisting.
 Everyone has armed themselves, everyone does guard duty.
 And now ISIS is retreating; more and more parts of Kobane are being retaken” (p.130-131).

 Although there is good reason to be skeptical of groups claiming to build utopia on earth, the successful revolutionary modesty of Rojava’s goals should give pause to even the most jaded activist.
 One does not need to be an internationalist to support their cause.
-Liberals, identitarians, libertarians, traditionalists, and ideologists of all stripes will likely find something in the revolution in Kurdish Syria to respect and admire.
+Liberals, libertarians, and freedom-minded ideologists of all stripes will likely find something in the revolution in Kurdish Syria to respect and admire.
 This text should provide a fine introduction to their cause.